mmaxin/hide-and-seek-game/rules.md

-## 4. Rounds & Photo Window
+## 4. Photo Window
 {: #photo-clues }

-- Each game has 4 rounds, lasting 15 minutes each.
+> The first 2 minutes of each round is called the Photo Window.
+Hiders submit their photos during this time!

-- The first 2 minutes of each round is called the Photo Window.
-Hiders may submit their photos during this time for points!
+- *See Photo Scoring below for points.*

 {% comment %}
 - At the beginning of each round, all **Hiders** must submit a photo.